zeppelinos/zos-exercise/readme.md

-# ETHBA exercise using ZeppelinOS
+# Basic exercise to get started with ZeppelinOS

 ## Setup
 The first thing you should do is to install `zos`.